-JCQ produces the guidance regarding the types of information that should be obtained in order to support an application for exam access arrangements.
+The JCQ produces the guidance regarding the types of information that should be obtained in order to support an application for exam access arrangements.
 The JCQ does not specify specific tests to be used, as that is left to the professional judgement of the qualified assessor carrying out the assessment.
 Hence there is no ‘JCQ recommended list’.
-However, JCQ has approved our guidelines showing how Exact can be used when assessing students for examination access arrangements.

 In the Professional Association of Teachers of Students with Specific Learning Difficulties (Patoss) book published in association with the JCQ, ‘Assessing the need for Access Arrangements during Examinations.
-A Practical Guide’ (5th edition, Patoss, 2018) there is also list of appropriate tests, which includes Exact.
+A Practical Guide’ (7th edition, Patoss, 2023) there are also lists of appropriate tests (both within the book and its online resources), which include Exact.

 As assessment evidence is no longer required for a student to have a reader in examinations, how can the Exact reading assessments be used?

-Low scores for Exact word recognition or reading comprehension can help to identify students who have reading difficulties that may require support in examinations.
+Low scores for Exact Word Recognition, Reading Comprehension or Reading Comprehension Speed can help to identify students who have reading difficulties that may require support in examinations.
 When assessing larger groups of students, a time-saving strategy would be to administer Exact to all students.
 As difficulties with reading are sometimes not as apparent in the classroom as difficulties with writing or speed of working, this has the benefit of highlighting students whose reading difficulties have not been identified previously.

 Our school currently employs someone to carry out assessments for access arrangements and that costs quite a lot of money.
 If we use Exact will we be able to save money by dispensing with this assessor’s services?